By Tobin Harris

 Photo by Diana Polekhina on Unsplash

-In 2010, it was more acceptable to explore apps because businesses needed to learn about the new technology and ideally claim the first-movers’ advantage.
+In 2010, exploring apps was more acceptable because businesses needed to learn about new technology and ideally claim the first-movers’ advantage.

 There was no hindsight to learn from.
-Apps were an important experiment to try.
+Apps were a vital experiment to try.

-Furthermore, consumers were much more likely to download apps out of interest, which slightly reduced the chance of the app failing¹.
+Furthermore, consumers were much more likely to download apps out of interest, slightly reducing the chance of the app failing¹.

 I recall approaching the senior leadership at ASDA back in 2009, and they were already thinking “We need an app”, it was a powerful medium to explore.
-They learned a lot, and the exploration proved so successful that they went on to build an internal team dedicated to their apps.
+They learned a lot, and the exploration proved so successful that they built an internal team dedicated to their apps.
 “We need an app” was okay back then.

-¹ I say slightly because a lot of apps failed to bring real customer convenience and were therefore doomed anyway!
+¹ I say slightly because many apps failed to bring absolute customer convenience and were doomed anyway!
 The number of people using an app once before abandoning it hasn't changed much - 20%-25%.
-My interpretation is that some of us are making poor apps or marketing good apps to the wrong audience, and that has always been the case.
+My interpretation is that some of us are making poor or marketing good apps to the wrong audience, which has always been the case.

 Consumers have app fatigue and only download one app a month.
-App retention is often low; people abandon them in minutes or days if they don’t provide enough value nor do it quickly enough (see instant gratification).
-For example, banking and news apps only have a 13% average 30-day retention.
-Travel, health and productivity are closer to 4% (source).
+App retention is often low; people abandon apps in minutes or days if they don’t provide enough value or do it quickly enough (see instant gratification).
+For example, banking and news apps only have an average 30-day retention of 13%.
+Travel, health, and productivity are closer to 4% (source).

 So you have to take a more considered approach when building an app.
 You need to make sure people will use it.
-There is no “build it and they will come” in 2023.
+There is no “build it, and they will come” in 2024.

-Most directors that call us to chat about apps know that caution is needed.
-They know apps can fail.
-They know they are not right in every situation.
+Most directors who call us to discuss apps know that caution is needed.
+They know apps can fail, and they know they are not right in every situation.

 They are both right.